1 / 10

 The diesel models are naturally not as relaxed as the PHEV, but they are still remarkably chilled out for a diesel van.
 The engine noise is on a par with a family SUV at higher speeds, thanks in part to the improved sound deadening brought in in the 2017 update.

 The large door mirrors might kick up some wind noise from time to time, but not enough to make the Transit Custom a noisy cabin in which to cover long distances.

-The technology brought about in the 2017 update took the Transit Custom to impressive heights with regards to safety.
+The technology brought about in the 2017 update took the Ford Transit Custom to impressive heights with regards to safety.
 Side-wind stabilisation is now a standard feature, with the system acting to counter the forces of large gusts of wind that might otherwise blow a van out of its lane.
 Trailer sway control is also standard, but only if you get Ford’s towing attachments fitted.
 Hill start assist is the other beneficial standard fit piece of kit.

 As is the case with many vans, the other key pieces of safety kit are all available as optional extras.
 They include a lane keep assist system with driver alert, auto high beam lights and blind spot warning lights.

 The best piece of kit is the rear crossing alert, which sounds a warning if you are reversing out of a blind parking spot or a driveway and someone is driving across behind you.

 The Transit Custom’s most recent update wasn’t sufficiently comprehensive to bring about a retest by Euro NCAP, though, so the most recent assessment is back in 2012.
 At that point it scored a highly impressive five stars, which is made all the better by the fact that its contemporaries at the time managed two or three stars.
 Of course, it has to be factored in that the test has since got much stricter, but the Transit Custom could only pass what it was presented with at the time.